Collapsed Lung (cont.)

 Collapsed Lung Symptoms

-- A dry, hacking cough may occur because of irritation
+A dry, hacking cough may occur because of irritation of the diaphragm.

 Must Read Articles Related to Collapsed Lung